Understanding Dog Resource Guarding: A Guide to Possessiveness Over Food, Bones, Beds and Toys

 - Anything perceived as valuable, even something as small as a candy wrapper!

 Resource guarding is subjective; while most dogs resource guard food, some will resource guard items such as beds and favorite sleeping spots.
 There are no black and white rules on what items a dog may perceive as valuable.
 To each its own!

-Signs of Dog Possessiveness Over Items
+Signs a Dog Is Possessive Over His Items

 While the most distinctive signs of a resource guarder is growling/showing teeth/biting there are also more subtle signs such as tensing up, freezing, staring, keeping the head low over the item, or simply running towards an item the moment you are walking by it to simply claim it.

 Typically, the more you get close to the dog with the item, the more intense the dog's reaction.
 Therefore, your dog could care less if you are across the room but may react the moment you get closer.

 A Great Read for Owners of Resource Guarders

 In order to learn how to deal with a resource guarder, it is helpful to tackle into some behavioral science.
 Three definitions come hand in this case: threshold, desensitization and counter conditioning.
 Lets take a look at each of them: